CalebABG/SparkzEngine/README.md

 If you get output from the window displaying something along the lines of: ```java version "1.x.x_xxx"```, where the x's are the specific versions of the Java SE Runtime Environment.

-If your version of The JRE is greater than or equal to ```version "1.8.0"``` then you're done :D, you can skip step 3.
+If your version of the JRE is greater than or equal to ```version "1.8.0"``` then you're done :D, you can skip step 3.

 ### Step 3: